Blue Heelers: episode guide

 June 20, 2001

 Tess and Jack's romance is in full throttle.
-Jo teases him about his nightly sojourns, but Jack revels in his secret alliance with the Sergeant.
+Jo teases him about his nightly sojourns, but Jack revels in his secret dalliance with the Sergeant.
 Then they are called out to attend an attack on a convicted drug trafficker and everything begins to change.

 Five years ago, Brad Eckhardt killed a local high school student with a bad batch of ecstacy.
 Having served his time, Brad is back in town to nurse his sick mother.
 With Brad's promise that he's changed his ways, the last thing mother or son want is the past coming back to haunt them.
 But grief does not forget easily, and the victim's father is determined to make Brad suffer.

 When a report comes in from a local high school that someone is dealing ecstacy, Jack assumes Brad Eckhardt is dealing again.
 Once a pusher, always a pusher.
 Jack goes in hard, using threatening tactics and inciting locals with inflammatory comments about Brad.
-Then Brad's mother is assaulted outside a supermarket, and Tom—incensed by a town vendetta—lays it on the line.
-He says it is not their job to be judge and jury—and if Jack wants to accuse Brad, he'd better get some evidence first.
+Then Brad's mother is assaulted outside a supermarket, and Tom — incensed by a town vendetta — lays it on the line.
+He says it is not their job to be judge and jury — and if Jack wants to accuse Brad, he'd better get some evidence first.

 Urged on in his vengeful mission by the death of a schoolgirl from a bad dose of ecstacy, Jack becomes desperate to prove Brad is guilty.
 Tess can only watch in horror as he oversteps the line.
-Jack finally wears down a student found dealing, and gets the statement he's been waiting for—one that puts the blame firmly on Brad.
+Jack finally wears down a student found dealing, and gets the statement he's been waiting for — one that puts the blame firmly on Brad.
 But his maverick actions lead Jack to a decision that will change his life forever.

 Winners and Losers